Persuasion with Non-Linear Preferences: Environment

 Second, the receiver's expected utility is single-peaked in his action for any posterior belief.
 This is our key economic assumption.

 \begin{assumption} $U(a,\theta)$ satisfies \emph{strict aggregate quasi-concavity} in $ a$: for all posteriors $\mu\in \Delta(\Theta)$,

 \end{assumption}

 \citeauthor{Quah2012} (\citeyear*{Quah2012}) and \citeauthor{CS} (\citeyear*{CS}) characterized a weak version of aggregate quasi-concavity in terms of primitive conditions on $u$.
-We provide an analogous characterization of strict aggregate quasi-concavity in Appendix \ref{a:ad}, where we also show how these characterizations can be viewed as corollaries of the optimality of pairwise signals.
+We provide an analogous characterization of strict aggregate quasi-concavity in Appendix \ref{a:ad}.
 A sufficient condition for strict aggregate quasi-concavity is that $u_{a}(a,\theta)<0$ for all $(a,\theta)$, so that $U$ is strictly concave in $a$.
 This stronger condition is violated in some applications we consider; however, Appendix \ref{a:ad} shows that strict aggregate quasi-concavity is equivalent to strict concavity up to a normalization.

 Third, the receiver's optimal action satisfies an interiority condition.

 \begin{assumption} $\min_{\theta \in \ol\Theta }u(0,\theta )=\max_{\theta \in \ol\Theta }u(1,\theta )=0$. \end{assumption}